reflectoring/reflectoring.github.io/content/blog/2020/2020-05-02-aws-cloudformation-deploy-docker-image.md

 The goal of this journey is to create a production-grade, continuously deployable system, so the next step in this journey is to automate the deployment of Docker images.
 In this article, **we'll use AWS's CloudFormation service to deploy and undeploy a highly available virtual private cloud running multiple instances of our Docker image behind a load balancer** - all with a single CLI command.

-**This topic and everything you need to know about getting a Spring Boot application into production on AWS is part of the [Stratospheric book](https://stratospheric.dev) which I'm co-authoring.
-Check it out!**
+{{% stratospheric %}}
+This article gives only a first impression of what you can do with Docker and AWS.

+If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and SQS, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev?utm_source=reflectoring&utm_content=in_content)!
+{{% /stratospheric %}}

 {{% github "https://github.com/thombergs/code-examples/tree/master/aws/cloudformation/ecs-in-two-public-subnets" %}}